HastiGD/website-homepage/README.md

 # Hasti Gheibi Dehnashi's Homepage

-### Project Objective: Create a personal website that can be used to showcase my accomplishments, skills, coursework, projects, and work history
+## Objective: Create a personal website that can be used to showcase my accomplishments, skills, coursework, projects, and work history

-### Tech requirements: Browser,
+### Demonstration: In [this](https://youtu.be/IE_rhDV3S2I) YouTube video I show you how to access my website, and discuss some of the features

+### Presentation: Click [here](https://docs.google.com/presentation/d/1OGE9sS95P3jA4rN7oxu_nlvBJbKE0VX6Ya8ZiET5elg/edit?usp=sharing) to view the Google Slides presentation

+### Deployment: My project is deployed on GitHub Pages [here](https://hastigd.github.io/website-homepage/index.html)

 ### How to Install:

-### Video Demo: Watch me give a video demonstration [here](https://youtu.be/IE_rhDV3S2I)

-### Presentation: You may view the presentation Google Slides [here](https://docs.google.com/presentation/d/1OGE9sS95P3jA4rN7oxu_nlvBJbKE0VX6Ya8ZiET5elg/edit?usp=sharing)

-### My project is deployed on GitHub Pages [here](https://hastigd.github.io/website-homepage/index.html).
+### Tech requirements:

-This project was completed by me, Hasti, for my Web Development course which you can find [here](https://johnguerra.co/classes/webDevelopment_spring_2021/)
+#### This project was completed by me, Hasti, for my Web Development course which you can find [here](https://johnguerra.co/classes/webDevelopment_spring_2021/)

 This repository contains the source code for the homepage of my personal website.
 Inside this repository you will find the following